bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 >
 > **Note:**
 >
-> - `threads` is defined to select slots in queue, but do not constrain the resources themselves, because docker-compose do not allow this parameter.
+> - `threads` is defined to select slots in queue, but do not constrain the resources themselves, because docker compose do not allow this parameter.
 Ensure that `docker-compose.yml` defines resources parameters (e.g. `cpus` and `memory`).

 #### `analysis_name` sanitisation